← All workflows

 Overview

-CaseMark's 30(b)(6) Corporate Representative Deposition skill automates the most labor-intensive aspects of corporate deposition practice — from drafting precisely scoped notice topics to building examination outlines and preserving binding admissions.
-Whether you're taking or defending a Rule 30(b)(6) deposition, this AI-powered workflow delivers structured, court-ready work product in a fraction of the time.
+CaseMark's 30(b)(6) Corporate Representative Deposition skill automates the most labor-intensive aspects of corporate representative depositions — from drafting precisely scoped notice topics to building examination outlines and preserving binding admissions.
+Whether you are taking or defending the deposition, the AI delivers structured, litigation-ready work product tailored to your case theory and procedural requirements.

 How it works

 1. 1.
-Upload your pleadings, 30(b)(6) notice, and supporting case documents
+Upload your 30(b)(6) notice, pleadings, and corporate documents

 What you get

-• Drafted Topic List with Reasonable Particularity
+• Topic List with Reasonable Particularity Analysis

 • Examination Outline & Admission Scripts

-• Designee Preparation Playbook
+• Designee Assignment & Preparation Playbook

 • Post-Deposition Admission Summary & Contradiction Log